NiceNode/bench-buddy/README.md

 Secondly, this project can be used by developers and users who want to evaluate the performance and setup of their specific container environment.
 Example, a person who is a solo-home-ethereum-staker!

 ## Credits
-The first version of speedometer was based off of Stakehouse's eth-wizard's tests inside its Ethereum validator installation wizard.
+The first version of benchbuddy was based off of Stakehouse's eth-wizard's tests inside its Ethereum validator installation wizard.
 Code at https://github.com/stake-house/eth-wizard/blob/main/ethwizard/platforms/ubuntu/install.py#L51
 ## Terms, agreements, privacy, etc
 By using or running this code or container, you agree to the following agreements set by a third-party tool used inside this software: